viamrobotics/docs/docs/registry/modular-resources.md

 ## Configuration

-When you add components and services from your machine's **CONFIGURE** tab, you can select available modular resources from the Viam registry.
+When you add components and services from your machine's **CONFIGURE** tab, you can select available modular resources from the Viam Registry.
 When you add a modular resource _from the registry_, the module that provides it is automatically added at the same time.
 To add a modular resource from a _local_ module, you must add the module first.